 The County Council has a duty to secure the proposed location and design of exploration and appraisal activities to protect the amenities of residents in the area as set out in the policies of the development plan.
 The proposal would conflict with certain policies of the development plan designed to achieve these aims and the interference in the rights of the applicant is therefore considered to be justified in order to protect the amenities of the residents to the nearest residential properties.
-It is considered that the public interest can only be safeguarded by the refusal of permission and that the refusal of the application would not be disproportionate in that the proposed increase in night time background noise levels would have significant adverse effects on the health and quality of life and lead to an unacceptable loss of residential amenity to those residents at the nearest residential properties at Staining Wood Cottages, Staining Farm and Foxwood Chase.
+It is considered that the public interest can only be safeguarded by the refusal of permission and that the refusal of the application would not be disproportionate in that the proposed increase in night time background noise levels would have significant adverse effects on the health and quality of life and lead to an unacceptable loss of residential amenity to those residents at the nearest residential property at Old Orchard Farm and the increase in traffic, particularly HGV movements, would result in an unacceptable impact on existing road users, particularly vulnerable road users and a reduction in overall highway that would be severe.

 Article 6 is the determination of an individual's civil rights and obligations.
 Article 6 provides that in the determination of these rights, an individual is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal.

 Article 6 has been subject to a great deal of case law.
 It has been decided that for planning matters the decision making process as a whole, which includes the right of review by the High Court, complied with Article 6.